MJKruszewski/fullstack-test/spring-boot-backend/README.md

 ## Description

-Application is just a small proxy written in java
+* Application is just a small proxy written in java
+* API has no authorization, todo
+* All ids passed as strings
+* No swaggers for now, todo